wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 |[ ](#){: .abrep .tooltip .badge }|7 |MC_FAMILIAR_INIT {: .copyable } | ([EntityFamiliar](../EntityFamiliar.md))|[FamiliarVariant](FamiliarVariant.md) |

 ### MC_EVALUATE_CACHE {: .copyable }
 Called one or more times when a player's stats are re-evaluated.
-For example, this will fire after the player picks up a collectible item or uses a stat pill.
+For example, this will fire after the player picks up a collectible item that grants stats or uses a stat pill.

 Returning any value will have no effect on later callback executions.